The Bachelor's Hannah Ann Sluss Proves She's Moving On From Peter Weber, Literally

 "California is for lovers," the accessory stated.

 Sluss also hinted she'd be moving to Los Angeles back in February.
-Hannah Godwin, a pal and fellow member of Bachelor Nation who lives in L.A., had commented on a photo of Sluss and written she should come see her.
+Hannah Godwin, a pal and fellow member of Bachelor Nation who lives in L.A., had commented on a photo of Sluss at the time and had written she should come see her.

 "2 weeks left until I will be living near you!!"
 Sluss replied.

-Social media sleuths quickly picked up on the comment and wondered if this was a sign Sluss had ended up with Weber, who also lives in California.
+Social media sleuths quickly noticed the comment and wondered if this was a sign Sluss had ended up with Weber, who also lives in California.
 However, Godwin shut down the rumors.

 "Fun fact: Hannah Ann and I discussed the possibility of moving to L.A. to pursue modeling years ago, and we were actually discussing possibly rooming together.
 It was very early.
 It was a super early conversation," the Bachelor in Paradise alumna told People last week.
 "So I know she's definitely been trying to move out West for a while.
 There's just a lot more opportunities for the industry that she's in.
 I don't think that that's really any giveaway."